Hearing protection fit-testing: Fit-testing methods

 The different methods used to measure the attenuation provided by HPDs are as follows:

 Real-ear attenuation at threshold (REAT)

-REAT is the most commonly used type of fit-testing technology used in commercial systems, and is considered the "gold standard" for fit-testing.
-REAT technology measures the difference in auditory (hearing) thresholds without hearing protection (unoccluded) and with hearing protection (occluded).
-Most REAT systems use a subjective measure to determine auditory thresholds much like a hearing test where the subject indicates when sound is heard at various frequencies.
-For earmuffs this must be tested in an acoustic chamber, however for earplugs, headphones can be used, making the test easier for commercial use.
-For noncritical screening, REAT can be performed using a web browser and standard audio devices.
+REAT is the most commonly used type of fit-testing technology used in commercial systems.
+REAT systems are modeled on the "gold-standard" approach to measuring hearing protector attenuation as defined in acoustic standards such as ANSI/ASA S12.6 and the ISO 4869-1.
+This approach measures the difference in auditory (hearing) thresholds without hearing protection (unoccluded) and with hearing protection (occluded).
+Differences in occluded and unoccluded thresholds across one or more test frequencies are used to calculate the noise reduction.
+REAT systems rely on the subjective response of the person being tested to determine auditory thresholds much like a hearing test where the subject indicates when sound is heard at various frequencies.

+According to the acoustic standards, REAT testing of hearing protection devices must be tested in an acoustic chamber with a diffuse sound field.
+Because such chambers are not mobile, portable fit-testing systems employing sound-isolating headphones have been developed to test earplugs.
+For noncritical screening, REAT can be performed using a web browser and simple audio devices.